'AGT': Simon Cowell Uses 2 Golden Buzzers in the Same Night! (Recap)

 Using complex signaling and programming, the group of engineers used a fleet of hundreds of drones to visually recreate the story of the Apollo 11 launch and the moon landing -- and it was unlike anything the judges had ever seen before.

-Simon slammed the Golden Buzzer yet again, which delights the contestants but baffles the other judges and the show's producers.
+Simon slammed the Golden Buzzer yet again, which delighted the contestants but baffled the other judges and the show's producers.

 "If you do it, everyone else gets a second one," one producer warned.